klampotang/Flix/README.md

 The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app functionality!
-    -Collection View has ratings also displayed
+    -[x] Collection View has ratings also displayed -[x] Link to open Fandango.com in Safari brower -[x] Detail view with more information (Title, bigger poster, release date, overview) -[x] Added an app icon and launch screen
-    -Link to open Fandango.com in Safari brower -Detail view with more information (Title, bigger poster, release date, overview)
+    -[x] Tab bar with 4 different endpoints (Currently playing, top rated, popular, upcoming) -[x] Selecting the cell shows the overview

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):